pkutzner/xenorchestra_installer/Troubleshooting.md

-If you are having issues before you make an issue please check the following.
+If you are having issues before you create an issue please check the following.
+(We'l be asking you to look at this information anyways)

 # XOC Website not loading